Inflation-stricken Venezuela rolls out new, larger-denomination banknotes

-Bills worth 200,000 bolivars - worth just 10 U.S. cents at the current exchange rate - began to circulate on Monday, according to Reuters witnesses.
-Venezuela’s central bank said earlier this month it also planned to roll out bills worth 500,000 and 1 million bolivars.
+Bills worth 200,000 and 500,000 bolivars - worth just 10 and 27 U.S. cents, respectively, at the current exchange rate - began to circulate on Monday, according to Reuters witnesses.
+Venezuela’s central bank said this month it also planned to roll a bill worth 1 million bolivars, just 50 U.S. cents.

 The highest-denomination bill had previously been 50,000 bolivars.
 Annual inflation in the once-prosperous OPEC nation was running at 2,665% in January, contributing to chronic shortages of cash.